tatut/widgetshop/README.md

 Clone this repo and run "lein figwheel dev" and open the URL printed on the console in a web browser.

+Then open in local browser:
+http://localhost:3449/  (for the basic widgetshop product gallery sample) http://localhost:3449/sales.html  (for the sales data listing and visualization sample)